 Albert H. Munsell created a color classification system in the early twentieth century.
 It is the most widely accepted system of color classification today.
-The value scale goes from one – ten.
+The value scale goes from one to ten.
 One being the darkest value and 10 the brightest.
-On the printed page 10 is excluded as the brightest bright is brighter the the white of the page.
-The Munsell system is good to use for clarity purposes when explaining things.
+You will notice that 10 is excluded.
+That is because it is the brightest bright and is brighter than the white of the page.
+The Munsell system is good to use for clarity purposes when explaining value.
 So, refer to this scale when necessary.

 There are two basic different kinds of color wheels that are used by artists.
 The twelve color or ten color.
 The twelve color wheel is the most popular wheel used currently as an aid for color mixing (as seen in the one above).
 The ten color wheel is the one used in conjunction with the Munsell color system.

 If you haven’t already – Grab my FREE Color Mixing Guide for help with color mixing techniques in your painting!

 What its practical use is and how to mute color

 The color wheel is very user friendly in that with it you can easily see the complementary colors of each color.
 For example, we notice directly below the red is its complementary color green.
 Across from the blue is its complementary orange.
 And so on and so forth.
 When mixing complementary colors with one another the colors are muted (or one can also say their ‘chromas’ are reduced).
 So, when I mix blue with orange, the orange will become less orange.
 The same happens if I mix orange to blue – the blue becomes less blue.
 The same holds true for all other complementary colors.
 When painting out in the landscape on a cloudy day, you will most likely be wanting to mute your greens – in such a scenario you would mix red with your green.

 However… it is not quite as simple as it sounds